 - Adidas – orizomegami (folding and dyeing paper) workshop on Designers Art Week, 2017

 - Children’s Healing Art Project (CHAP) – guest artist workshop, 2017; guest artist visit at Doernbecher’s Children’s Hospital, 2016

 - Oregon State Penitentiary – taught yearly workshops at Asian Pacific Family Club meetings since 2013; report featured in OrigamiUSA’s The Paper magazine, titled “Origami Behind Bars: Teaching Paperfolding at A Correctional Facility in Oregon.”

 - Coffee Creek Correctional Facility – workshops at Spiritual Community for Lifers meetings, 2016 and 2017

 - Oregon Garden Resort – workshops, 2012 and 2016

-- Oregon Historical Society – displays and workshop in conjunction with “Folding Paper: Infinite Possibilities of Origami” exhibit, 2013; displays and workshop at Family Day Event for Elephant Packy’s 50th Birthday, 2012
+- Oregon Historical Society – display and workshop in conjunction with “Folding Paper: Infinite Possibilities of Origami” exhibit, 2013; display and workshop at Family Day Event for Elephant Packy’s 50th Birthday, 2012

-- Oregon Zoo – displays and workshop at Elephant Packy’s 50th Birthday Celebration, 2012; displays, demonstration and workshop at Annual World Animal Festival, 2007 to 2011
+- Oregon Zoo – display and workshop at Elephant Packy’s 50th Birthday Celebration, 2012; display, demonstration and workshop at Annual World Animal Festival, 2007 to 2011

 In addition to teaching origami, I am a member of the American national origami society, OrigamiUSA.
 I occasionally write on its magazine and attend its conventions.
 I am also a member of Portland’s local origami group, Portland Oregon Paper Shapers, and regularly attend their monthly meetings.
 I love exploring new folding techniques and connecting with fellow origami enthusiasts, near and far.